Is It Scholarly?

 Other library 'databases' include overview works (like online encyclopedias), catalogs and research tools are listed in the next section (below).

 The following resources are overview sources, providing concise information on a variety of topics, but are not generally appropriate for scholarly research.

 Many of our databases can be used to search for articles (although they may also contain other formats), the following are used to locate theses and dissertations:

 There are also two databases of streaming audio recordings:

-The following databases have a major focus on business and will therefore be great resources for research on Music Management and the Music Industry.
+The following databases have a significant focus on jazz-related topics, and will therefore be great resources for research on Jazz Studies topics.
 Use these in combination with the more general and music-specific databases.

 My article isn’t available in full-text!

 Sometimes, when searching a database, you will only get a short summary of each article (the abstract); not the full-text.

 Click the “Check Here For Full-Text” link on the page to find out whether one of our other databases has it, or if we have another format for this information (print, microfilm, microfiche, etc.).

 In most cases, we can easily get a copy of the article... for free!